Hadoop vs Spark: All You Need to Know About Big Data Analytics

 1) HDFS

-Hadoop Distributed File System (HDFS) controls how big data sets are stored within a Hadoop cluster.
+Hadoop Distributed File System (HDFS) controls how big data frameworks sets are stored within a Hadoop cluster.
 It can even generate both structured and unstructured data.
 In addition, it offers high fault tolerance and high throughput data access.

 2) YARN